4d/docs/docs/Debugging/debugging-remote.md

 Attaching the debugger in this case requires that:

-* the attached debugger is detached from the remote 4D client using the **Detach remote debugger** menu command or from the server using the **Detach debugger** command
+* the attached debugger is detached from the server or from the remote 4D client using respectively the **Detach debugger** or **Detach remote debugger** menu command,
-* the attached remote 4D client session is closed
+* the attached remote 4D client session is closed.